 Take home exam - Will cover the material from the climate dynamics review.
 Students will have two days to write the exam.

-Class participation - Determined exclusively by attendance.
+Class participation - Determined exclusively by attendance, with higher weight for presence during the term paper and UVic model presentations.